thacherT1D/webdevstuff/CSS/Intro_To_CSS.desc.md

 ## CSS - Width and Height

 We've seen what happens as you change the width and height of a div in pixels.
-Instead of pixel values, you can also assign with and height using percentages.
+Instead of pixel values, you can also assign width and height using percentages.
 What happens if you set the width to 50%?
 Is this what you expected?
 What happens if you set the height to 50%?
 Is this what you expected?

 Here we come to an important difference between width and height.
 If you want to use a percentage height to work as expected, you need to make sure the parent container has an explicit height set.
 To learn more, check out [this Stack Overflow article](http://stackoverflow.com/questions/5657964/css-why-doesn-t-percentage-height-work).